 I believe that Plato was the propagator of this notion of kids being held in common as to promote the health of the state.
-But in modern terms, it’s more Marxism than ancient philosophy.
+But in modern terms, it’s more Marxism than ancient Greek philosophy.
 In The Communist Manifesto, Marx boasted, “Abolition of the family!
 Even the most radical flare up at the infamous proposal of the Communists.”

 Then Lenin ran with it, when he said, “Destroy the family, you destroy the country.”
 Just as the Bolsheviks regarded the family as a bourgeois institution that must be subverted, so too do the feminists.

 “Feminism, Socialism, and Communism are one in the same,” explained McKinnon, “and Socialist/Communist government is the goal of feminism.”
 So, if you’re wondering why chicks who participated in A Day Without Women were encouraged to wear red, now you know.
 It’s a proletariat thing.